allianceauth/allianceauth/docs/installation/services/ipboard3.md

 # IPBoard3

-Yes, you read that right.
-AllianceAuth only supports IPBoard 3, not the new shiny 4.
-Why?
-Because InvisionPower removed the API we used to manage it.

-Moving right along.

 You’re on your own for the initial install of IPBoard.
 It’s pretty much just download, unzip, and move to `/var/www/ipboard/`.
 Make sure to

     sudo chown -R www-data:www-data /var/www/ipboard

 a few times because it’s pretty finicky.

-You’ll need to add another alias in your [apache config](https://github.com/R4stl1n/allianceauth/wiki/Apache-Setup#additional-parameters-for-full-setup), this one for `/ipboard/` pointing to `/var/www/ipboard` and add another `<directory>` block for `/var/www/ipboard` with `Require all granted` or `Allow from all` depending on your apache version.
+You’ll need to add another alias in your apache config, this one for `/ipboard` pointing to `/var/www/ipboard` and add another `<directory>` block for `/var/www/ipboard` with `Require all granted` or `Allow from all` depending on your apache version.

 IPBoard needs a database table.
 Log in to mysql and run: